Using Dev Containers in WSL 2

 May brought us a couple of exciting announcements in the world of virtualization: the Windows 10 May 2020 update added WSL 2 as a feature out-of-the-box, and Docker Desktop Stable 188.8.131.52 went GA with WSL 2 backend support.

 In earlier blog posts, we've explored how to use Docker in WSL 2.
 The first requirement was to install Windows Insiders, as WSL 2 support was not yet part of stable Windows releases, and the next was to install a Tech Preview of Docker WSL 2.
 Now, both Windows WSL 2 and Docker support are in stable GA releases!

-In this post, we'll take a look at how both of these tools work, and how you can leverage them in Visual Studio Code to productively use remote containers in WSL 2.
+In this post, we'll take a look at how both of these tools work, and how you can leverage them in Visual Studio Code to productively use dev containers in WSL 2.

 New era of virtualization